 On the evening of March 28, Mandalay was plunged into darkness as both electricity and water were cut off.
 Afraid that their cracked three-story house would collapse, Nguyet’s family had to stay at a friend’s house 1km away.
 They planned to return home when the aftershocks stopped.

-The wall was peeling off in large pieces, with many cracks appearing (Photo: Character provided).
+The wall was peeling off and many cracks appeared (Photo: Character provided).

-"Up to this point, my family's food and supplies are still sufficient.
-I'm not worried about a shortage of goods.
+"Up to this point, my family's food and provisions are still sufficient.
+I'm not worried about shortages.
 Because after the earthquake, some stores are still open," Ms. Nguyet informed.

 Mandalay has a population of about 1.5 million people.
 The city is the ancient capital of Myanmar and the country's major Buddhist center.
 Mandalay was founded in 1857 and is located in central Myanmar, on the east bank of the Ayeyarwady River.